zalora/styleguide/pages/components/Checkbox.md

 ## Write for radio button
-  * Use a positive and active wording.
+  * Use positive and active wording.
   * Start with a capital letter.
   * Don't end it with punctuation.
   * Keep the text in a single line.